 * Group students in pairs (pass out tongue depressors so students can find their matching partner).
-Read story and have students share their thoughts on questions asked. (click here) for questions to ask before, during and after reading)
+Read story and have students share their thoughts on questions asked (click here) before, during and after reading, plus narrative questions (click for pdf)

 * Things to share after reading book, singing and chanting song